hkirk/swtafp-slides/slides/08/architecture.md

 // val getReservedSeats : (Reservation -> int)
 ```

-So '`getReservedSeats`' are inpure - but that do not show in the signature.
+* <!-- .element: class="fragment" --> So 'getReservedSeats' are inpure - but that do not show in the signature.

 ----

-### 'Problem'
+### Partial application

-* Our pure function '`check`', will be inpure in production
+* <!-- .element: class="fragment" --> Our pure function 'check', will be inpure in production

-* But why do checkCapacity need getReservedSeats at all?  <!-- .element: class="fragment" -->
+* But why do 'check' need getReservedSeats at all?  <!-- .element: class="fragment" -->

 ----